15 top-rated 2020 planners on Amazon to keep your new year organized

 BooQool 2020 Planner ($9.49; amazon.com)

-Coming in a close second is this planner, which features a wire binding and is available in standard colors like black and navy, as well as hot pink and turquoise.
+Coming in a close second is this planner, which features a wire binding and is available in standard colors, like black and navy, as well as hot pink and turquoise.
 With a 4.8-star rating and more than 4,500 reviews, it features dividers for easy organization, ample note sections and a breakdown of months and weeks.

 _______________________________________________________________________________